 On December 19, 2017, the U.S. FDA announced its final rule on certain active ingredients allowed in hand hygiene products used in healthcare settings.
-The only significant change is that manufacturers have until December 20, 2018 to discontinue manufacturing and shipping antibacterial handwashes with triclosan for the healthcare market.
+A significant change is that manufacturers have until December 20, 2018 to discontinue manufacturing and shipping antibacterial handwashes with triclosan for the healthcare market.
 We have been preparing for this anticipated change, and have already developed an innovative portfolio of options that meet FDA requirements and are triclosan-free.

 Say goodbye to the two biggest service issues — dead batteries and empty refills.
 Each new AT-A-GLANCE™ reﬁll comes with a coin cell battery, so ES8 is always ready when you need it.